 It is believed that these animals were better suited for Australia's harsh arid environment because of their lower metabolic rate and less demanding reproductive system.

 Marsupials and monotremes became the dominant mammals of Australia.

 What is a Marsupial?

 Marsupials mammals got their name from the Latin word “marsupium” which means pouch.
 All marsupials have an external pouch located on their mother’s abdomen (tummy) in which they carry their young.

 Marsupials differ for other mammals in that they give birth to very small underdeveloped babies who must make a dangerous journey from the mother’s birth canal at the bottom to the pouch located on her abdomen.
 They do this by crawling up the mother's tummy to the pouch.
 This is the most dangerous time of a young marsupial's life as these babies could easily fall off and die.

 Once safely in the mother’s pouch the baby, called a Joey, attaches itself to a milk teat where it feeds and grows into a baby animal.
 A baby kangaroo may live in its mothers pouch for as long as 6 months.

 Marsupials of Australia, may have originated in modern day China (East Laurasia).
 They probably arrived in Australia around 50 million years ago via North America, South America and through the Antarctica.

-Once Australia separated from the other continents and started to drift southward the marsupials stranded on it didn't have any competition from more advanced placental mammals.
-Without competition the marsupials diverged into the over 140 different species of marsupial found in Australia today.
+Once Australia separated from the other continents and started to drift southward the marsupials stranded on it didn't have any competition from more placental mammals.
+Without competition the marsupials diverged into over 140 different species found in Australia today.
 Some descendants of those original marsupials even almost hopped their way back towards China reaching as far as Indonesia and Papua New Guinea.
-(Unfortunately the original marsupials in other parts of the world couldn't compete with placental mammals and became extinct.)
+Unfortunately the original marsupials in other parts of the world couldn't compete with placental mammals and became mostly extinct.